AudioMuse-AI - Let the choice happen, the open-source way

 * audiomuse-ai-worker

 : Runs the background job processors using Redis Queue.
 It's recommended to run a minimum of 2 replicas to ensure one worker can handle main tasks while others manage subprocesses, preventing potential stalls.
-You can scale this based on your cluster size and workload.
+You can scale this based on your cluster size and workload (starting from version v0.4.0-beta one worker should be able to handle both main and sub tasks, so a minimum of 1 replica is enough)

 * audiomuse-ai-flask